osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

     rclpy.shutdown()
 ```

-You may get feedback data from any of the buoy topics simply creating a specific callback.
+You may get feedback data from any of the buoy topics by simply creating a specific callback.
 (Delete any callbacks you don't need in the `Controller` class)

 `/ahrs_data` &rarr; `def ahrs_callback(self, data):`